lgbt-foundation/whitepaper/whitepaper.md

 > **The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment, and will be used in a respectful way to honor and protect users' physical identities.**

 Establishing a decentralized and secure way of giving every member of the community full control, without the risk of being controlled or abused by governments or corporations, is central to this proposal.
 LGBT Token will allow each member to not only define what is stored on the blockchain, but also to have full control of that information and who is allowed to access it.
-Only if their identity is fully protected against abuse will members be able to be aligned with their sexual and gender identities in an economic environment and at no time is unencrypted private personally identifying information made available to anyone.
+Only if their identity is fully protected against abuse will members be able to align with their sexual and gender identities in an economic environment and at no time is unencrypted private, personally-identifying information made available to anyone.

 At the same time this identity can be verified and members protected against impersonation or other forms of identity theft.

 #### Community Recognized Yet Individually Protected

 Could our mission be accomplished with an traditional technology or currency?
-No<sup>token-2</sup>.
+No<sup>token-4</sup>.
 We believe that the LGBT community and its members’ identities, as well as the rule of trade and the allocation of funds to further LGBT Impact causes, should be self-governed by the community and cannot be a derivative of a project with a different mission or uncertain prospect of survival.
 It cannot be guaranteed that any outside state or corporation, or a foundation with a different mission, would be as good a steward for the privacy of LGBTs as the members themselves.

 By allowing for unique identification within the LGBT community, yet keeping that information secured with permissioned access, the trust required for the community to adopt LGBT Token is strengthened.
 Only the LGBT Token, based on blockchain technology, can deliver on this prerequisite to unlock the power of the Pink Economy.